 - A jumper pin is used to switch between the different curves.
 The default jumper position is curve 1 and is the recommended setting for most standard applications.
-See Table 3 for additional defrost curves settings. - The factory default setting does not include a 30 second compressor delay function and has a 40° F defrost terminate temperature.
+See Table 2 for additional defrost curves settings. - The factory default setting does not include a 30 second compressor delay function and has a 40° F defrost terminate temperature.
 If additional defrost time is needed, a higher terminate temperature is available by selecting a different demand curve.
-NOTE: The 30 second compressor delay function is optional and based on the demand curve selected.
+NOTE: The 30 second compressor delay function is optional and based on the demand curve selected. - The standard defrost cycle will terminate after 13 minutes and 39 seconds or when the coil temperature reaches its terminate temperature, whichever occurs first.